Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/expressroute-circuits/_index.md

 <br><br>

-### EXRCT-9 - Configure site-to-site VPN as a backup to ExpressRoute private peering.
+### EXRCT-9 - Configure site-to-site VPN as a backup to ExpressRoute private peering

 #### Importance: Medium